 A specific application of using Goal Seek for iterative calculations in engineering is using the tool to solve implicit equations.
 An implicit equation is one in which a variable appears on both sides of the equal sign, with no way to simplify it further.
 A common example in engineering is the Colebrook-White equation, which describes the Darcy-Weisbach friction factor, f, in a pipe based on the roughness height, hydraulic diameter, and Reynolds number.

 We can solve for f by creating a cell for that input value, and creating formulas for the left and right sides of the equation in separate cells.
 The correct solution for f is the value which makes the left and right sides equal.
-So we can subtract the left side of the equation from the right side in another cell and target a value of 0 with Goal Seek.
+So we can subtract the left side of the equation from the right side in another cell and target a value of 0 (or the root of the equation) with Goal Seek.
 Just to keep Excel happy, we’ll square the result so that the target cell always returns a positive value.

 Word of Caution